liquid-collective/security/README.md

 ## Vulnerability Disclosure Policy

-We welcome the community to review our code and report any bug or security vulnerability they find.
+We welcome the community to review our code and report any bug or security vulnerability they discover.

 For more details please, refer to list [Vulnerability Disclosure Policy](VULNERABILITY_DISCLOSURE.md)